KelvinVermeulen/Projecten-III-team-red/papa2 - werkstations/Documentatie/handleiding_handimatige_instalatie.md

 After creating a system manager container, assigning permissions and extending the AD scheme you can start adding Windows Roles and Features to the server.
 As this is a simple process I won’t go in the details.

-·
 Server Roles

-o
 Web Server (IIS)

-·
 Features

-o
-.Net Framework 3.5 Features [Install all sub features]
+- Net Framework 3.5 Features [Install all sub features]

-o
-.Net Framework 4.5 Features [Install all sub features]
+- .Net Framework 4.5 Features [Install all sub features]

-o
 BITS

 o